 4 drops melaleuca essential oil

 2 drops oregano essential oil

-Neat oils can be dropped right under the tongue and hot oils will need to be capsule for internal use.
-For immediate consumption add 1-2 drops of essential oil to an empty veggie capsule.
-If you are making capsules a head of time be sure to add 3-5 drops of a carrier oil.
-If you don’t use a carrier oil the essential oil will eat through the capsule and dissolve it.
+Neat oils can be dropped right under the tongue, and hot oils will need to be capsuled for internal use.
+For immediate consumption, add 1-2 drops of essential oil to an empty veggie capsule.
+If you are making capsules ahead of time, be sure to add 3-5 drops of carrier oil.
+If you don’t use a carrier oil, the essential oil will eat through the capsule and dissolve it.

 BOOST THE IMMUNE SYSTEM NATURALLY: GARLIC